Eason-247/nhentai-extension/README.md

-A Chrome extension that turns selected numbers into nhentai link.
+A broser extension that turns selected numbers into nhentai link.

 Set up
 1. Download the ZIP file and unzip it.